bananatron/parcel-static-boilerplate/README.md

 -----
 To 'compile' the files and continuously watch (in development mode), run `npm start` in the root directory.
 To stop the auto-reload listener, use `CTRL + C`.

 This will build a `dist` folder/directory where the compiled markup, styles, and assets live.
-The `dist` directory will be used as the source for the deploy process below.

 🚢 Deploy
 -----
-Host the `dist` folder on github pages or elsewhere (you might want to remove it from the `.gitignore` in order to do so).
+Run `npm run build` to generate a `docs` folder with the parcel output.
+Host the `docs` folder on github pages or elsewhere.
+If hosting outside of github, you might want to add it to the gitignore and/or change the output file in the `package.json`.